metalheadani/webcrawler/README.md

 # webcrawler
-Web crawler in python that saves all the anchor tags in a website.
+A web crawler in python that saves all the anchor tags in a website.
 Repeated a tags will not be saved multiple times.

+Kindly report the bugs.